stitchdata/docs/_integration-schemas/darksky/forecast.md

       - name: "uv_index_time"
         type: "date-time"
-        description: "The UNIX time of when the maximum `uvIndex` occurs during a given day."
+        description: "The UNIX time of when the maximum `uv_index` occurs during a given day."

       - &visibility
         name: "visibility"